Njordic9/python-scripts/README.md

 ## AutoYumUpdater

 Utilizing keyring library, this script is a basic command line script you can set to auto update all your applications within Linux.

+## AnsibleShowVersion

+With Ansible, this specific playbook connects specifically to Cisco ASA's, and performs the "show version" command and retrieves the output.

 ## Badge